The key difference between cysteine and serine is that cysteine is a sulfur-containing amino acid while serine is not a sulfur-containing amino acid.

 Cysteine and serine are proteinogenic amino acids, meaning these amino acids are important structural components in proteins.
-The key difference between cysteine and serine is that cysteine is not a sulfur-containing amino acid, whereas serine is a sulfur-containing amino acid.
+The key difference between cysteine and serine is that cysteine is a sulfur-containing amino acid while serine is not a sulfur-containing amino acid.

 1. “Cysteine.”
 National Center for Biotechnology Information.
 PubChem Compound Database, U.S. National Library of Medicine.

 1. “L-Cystein – L-Cysteine” By NEUROtiker – Own work (Public Domain) via Commons Wikimedia

 2. “Synthesis of dl-serine” By “dl-Serine”.
 Org.
 Synth.
 20: 81; Coll.
 Vol. 3: 774.
 (Public Domain) via Commons Wikimedia